 The calculation for a capital gain or loss is straightforward: it starts with the selling price of your capital asset minus its cost basis (what you originally paid for it).

 Your net capital gain/loss is calculated by subtracting your capital losses from your capital gains (Schedule D).
-If you have a net capital loss, you're allowed to deduct up to $3,000 ($1,500 if married filing separately) per year as a capital loss.
+If you have a net capital loss, you can deduct up to $3,000 ($1,500 if Married Filing Separately) per year as a capital loss.
 If your net capital loss is more than the yearly limit, you can carry the loss to next year's return as a capital loss carryover.